Tosaa/ksp-plantuml/README.md

 </details>

-### Configuration Options
+### List of Configuration Options

-The following options can be set using ksp.
+The following options can be set.

 Key | Default                                              | Description
 --|------------------------------------------------------|--